-The person-level weight for MEPS Panel 23 was developed using the 2018 full year weight for an individual as a "base" weight for survey participants present in 2018.
-For key, in-scope members who joined an RU some time in 2019 after being out-of-scope in 2018, the initially assigned person-level weight was the corresponding 2018 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2019 for key, responding persons in-scope on December 31, 2019.
-These control figures were derived by projecting forward the population distribution obtained from the March 2019 CPS to reflect the December 31, 2019 estimated population total (estimated based on Census projections for January 1, 2020).
-Variables used for person-level raking included: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-The final weight for key, responding persons who were not in-scope on December 31, 2019 but were in-scope earlier in the year is the person weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 23 was developed using the 2020 full-year weight for an individual as a "base" weight for 2020 survey participants present in 2021.
+For key, in-scope members who joined an RU some time in 2021 after being out-of-scope in 2020, the initially assigned person-level weight was the corresponding 2020 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 8 and 9 as well as raking to population control figures for December 2021 for key, responding persons in-scope on December 31, 2021.
+These control totals were derived by scaling back the population distribution obtained from the March 2022 CPS to reflect the December 31, 2021 estimated population total (estimated based on Census projections for January 1, 2022).
+Variables used for person-level raking included: education of the reference person (three categories: no degree; high school/GED only or some college; Bachelor's or higher degree); Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+(It may be noted that for confidentiality reasons, the MSA status variables are no longer released for public use.)
+The final weight for key, responding persons who were not in-scope on December 31, 2021 but were in-scope earlier in the year was the nonresponse-adjusted person weight without raking.

-Note that the 2018 full-year weight that was used as the base weight for Panel 23 was derived as follows; adjustment of the MEPS Round 1 weight for nonresponse over the remaining data collection rounds in 2018; and raking the resulting nonresponse adjusted weight to December 2017 population control figures.
+The 2020 full-year weight used as the base weight for Panel 23 was derived from the 2018 MEPS Round 1 weight and reflected adjustment for nonresponse over the remaining data collection rounds in 2018, 2019, and 2020 as well as raking to the December 2018, December 2019, and December 2020 population control figures.